-The very nature of remote work, requires you to be more socialable, engaging, self assured and sociable.
+The very nature of remote work requires you to be more sociable, engaging, self-assured and sociable.
 If you're any other way, you will not survive.
-You need to posses the ability to engage with people on any level, your ability to be able to communicate and to be understood clearly needs to be second to none.
+You need to possess the ability to engage with people on any level and your ability to be able to communicate effectively and to be understood clearly needs to be second to none.

 Meetings are never an avenue for decisions, they are simply a convenient excuse for people to start understanding what a problem is.
-When people are co-located it becomes very easy for them to justify unnecessary meetings and ad-hoc meet ups, just to decide that they will need to meet again later to further discuss the same problem.
+When people are co-located it becomes very easy for them to justify unnecessary meetings and ad-hoc meet-ups.
+These are primarily just a mechanism to help people to decide that they will need to meet again later to further discuss the same problem.

 Similar to Scott's post, I've lost count of the number of times people have emailed me to ask me when I am next in the office, or when do I plan to be in the office, or if I could make a special trip to the office to discuss a matter.
-When I video conference, Skype, Lync, Phone or use anyone of the numerous other solutions we have to communicate these days.
-We’re able to discuss and come to a positive resolution of the issue pretty easily, without the need to undertake an onerous journey and unnecessary expenditure
+The matter apparently requires Face to Face time to be discussed.

 Be your own IT Department

-I can assure you that most IT departments are barely well enough equipped to deal with onsite issues, let alone technical difficulties experienced by someone working a few hundred miles away.
+I can assure you that most IT departments are barely well enough equipped to deal with on-site issues, let alone technical difficulties experienced by someone working a few hundred miles away.
 It will be a lot easier and less frustrating to be able to sort your issues out on your own.

-As a remote worker, you really don't want to be confined to a completely under powered VPN and an inadequate computer.
-You also need to have administrative rights on your laptop with the ability of being able to securely connect your device to your local sub network.
+As a remote worker, you really don't want to be confined to a completely underpowered VPN and an inadequate computer.
+You also need to have administrative rights on your laptop with the ability to securely connect your device to your local sub-network.

-A few years ago, I ran into a truly bizaare situation, when I actually needed to take a whole load of marketing paraphanelia and such like to a local printers to be printed for a trade show in my area, but due to a security restrictions I was not permitted to connect my laptop to my home network to enable me to use my home printer, burn CD's or download the documents to a thumb drive .
+A few years ago, I ran into a truly bizarre situation, when I actually needed to take a whole load of marketing paraphernalia and such like to a local printers to be printed for a trade show in my area, but due to security restrictions I was not permitted to connect my laptop to my home network to enable me to use my home printer, burn CD's or download the documents to a thumb drive .

-For a remote worker to be truly successful, they need to have the ability and be empowered to make their own technology choices and organisations need to be able to adapt to a hybrid cloud model.
+For a remote worker to be truly successful, they need the ability and be empowered to make their own technology choices and organisations need to be able to adapt to a hybrid cloud model.
 Of course, security is a concern and it certainly must be front of mind when considering technology solutions, but it doesn't have to be a barrier.

 Networking is essential

-You will enevitably run into to situations where you need assistance outside of your immediate circle.
-I've had situations, even when I have worked on site, that a quick phone call to an ex-colleague or aquaintance helped solve an issue.
+You will inevitably run into to situations where you need assistance outside of your immediate circle.
+I've had situations, even when I have worked on site, that a quick phone call to an ex-colleague or acquaintance helped solve an issue.
 When you're working remotely this is even more vital because you can't always rely on your immediate colleagues to be of assistance due to Timezone restrictions etc.

-Having the ability to network essential.
-I have built up an extensive network of other remote workers and other business aquaintances, that I can quickly call on for assistance.
+Having the ability to network is essential.
+I have built up an extensive network of other remote workers and other business acquaintances, that I can quickly call on for assistance.
 I have all the communication details for these people available.
 Most trade is carried out on a

 A passion for what you do

 I read in the comments section of Scotts post that a few people complained about not being able to focus at home and being easily distracted.
-I would have to say that without coming across as too judgemental, these people probably don't really enjoy what they do for a living, and thats ok.
+I would have to say that without coming across as too judgemental, these people probably don't really enjoy what they do for a living, and that's ok.
 I know not everyone is fortunate to do what they really want to do, but if you want to be successful at being a remote worker, you really do need to love what you do, and want to be the best at it.

 I don't have any aspirations or dreams of climbing a corporate ladder.
 There is no job, I would really want to be doing other than writing code to solve problems.
-I also know what I don't want in life, and I don't want to sit in traffic jams, over crammed public transport, poorly ventilated offices with people who would rather be somewhere else or at home and wearing some "corporate uniform".
+I also know what I don't want in life, and I don't want to sit in traffic jams, over-crammed public transport, poorly ventilated offices with people who would rather be somewhere else or at home and wearing some "corporate uniform".